TheRedP4nther/theredp4nther.github.io/_writeups/2024/HTB/Nineveh.md

 <br />

-`phpLiteAdmin` is a open source tool written in PHP destineted to manage `SQLite` DBs through a web searcher.
+`phpLiteAdmin` is a open-source PHP tool designed to manage `SQLite` databases through a web interface.

 <br />